logan-anderson/logan.codes/content/blog/beautiful-react-code.md

 ## Make custom hooks

-Often I see a bunch of hooks at the at the start of a React component.
-While at surface level this seems fine as the number of hooks grows the component becomes harder to read and understand.
+Often I see a bunch of hooks at the start of a React component.
+While at surface level this seems fine, as the number of hooks grows the component becomes harder to read and understand.

 For example this is a pretty common pattern